isomerpages/moe-regentsec/latest-announcement/highlights/_posts/2025-04-14-post-Let's ROW.md

 penned their personal water-saving commitments on the Applied Learning Programme (ALP) Wall.
 This powerful display of student voices serves as a lasting reminder of our shared responsibility to safeguard water resources.</p>
+<p>World Water Day 2025 at Regent was not only educational but also deeply
+impactful, reminding us that small, conscious actions—when multiplied—can lead to significant change.
+Together, let’s keep up the momentum and make every drop count!</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/School Events/Environment/LetsROW2025_4.jpg">
 </div>